se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 To use BenchBuild's container support, you first need to setup `buildah <https://github.com/containers/buildah/blob/master/install.md>`_ and `podman <https://podman.io/getting-started/installation>`_ on your system.
 Please follow their install instructions on how to setup both tools.
+We highly recommend to use buildah and podman in rootless mode.
 Keep in mind that you have to set a subuid and subgid mapping on all machines that need to run containers.
 You also need to install `crun` on those machines.
 For debian, this can be don with the following command::